felipprodrigues/upload-widget-server/README.md

 # Upload Widget Server

+## Description
+The server handles image uploads using Node.js, PostgreSQL, and Cloudflare R2.
+It provides routes for uploading, listing, and exporting files in CSV format, leveraging PostgreSQL cursors and Node.js streams for efficient data handling.
+The system includes validation, error management, testing, and CI workflows to ensure reliability and scalability.

 ## Overview
 This project is a web application that runs using `pnpm` as a package manager and can be containerized using Docker.
 It includes Fastify for handling HTTP requests and Drizzle ORM for database management.